 - Create a media blitz for the beautiful intranet you are about to unveil.
 What will employees see there?
 Why is it important?
 Good marketing is powerful, so you should harness it.

 Trust your innovators/power users spread the SharePoint love, and incentivize this behavior in some way.
 Time is really the enemy in a SharePoint roll-out; the longer it takes the early majority to get on board, the more likely the implementation is to fizzle.
-A long suspense in adoption means the platform doesn’t have enough of a business need.
+Long suspense in adoption means the platform doesn’t have enough of a business need.

 Create user groups within departments across the organization.
 You want your innovators to be well on board so they can easily capture the early adopters and early majority.
 Make sure employees understand why SharePoint is valuable to them, how it makes their daily work easier, and why it is a smart investment for the company and for their time.